ks-tan/KSUnitTest/README.md

 ## Quick start

-You will need to include the script `KSUnitTest.cs` in your Unity project.
+You will need to only include the script `KSUnitTest.cs` in your Unity project.
 Then, create a new C# script in your project (e.g. `SampleTestClass.cs`).

 Here is an example on how you can create a unit test class with KSUnitTest.